Without recourse. All

 Feast of Weeks / Pentecost, as given in the Torah, is, among other things,

-intended as an annual reminder and as an instruction for the cycles of Jubilee.
-If there were no annual Feast in reminiscence
+intended as an annual reminder and as an instruction for the cycles of

-lifetime of most people ever since the time of Moses.
+within the lifetime of most people ever since the time of Moses.

 First, let’s consider carefully the real meaning of